Azure-Samples/chat-with-your-data-solution-accelerator/README.md

-# "Chat with your data" Accelerator
+# "Chat with your data" Solution Accelerator

 Welcome to the "Chat with your data" Solution Accelerator repository!